 And with the increased use of pesticides for our fruits and veggies, a number of iron decreases.

 Now, one thing you can do is try to consume more iron-rich foods.

-The biggest problem with iron deficiency is that the symptoms are very common for almost every other disease.
+The biggest problem is that the symptoms are very common for almost every other disease.

-A lot of people do not know they have iron deficiency until they perform a test.
+A lot of people do not know they have deficiency until they perform a test.

-The best way to diagnose iron deficiency is with the standard, complete blood cell test or CBC test.
+The best way to diagnose is with the standard, complete blood cell test or CBC test.

 The CBC test measures all components in your blood, including red blood and white blood cells, as well as hemoglobin, platelets, and hematocrit.